myavuzokumus/LightweightWeatherApp/README.md

 ### TODO:
 Frontend (Flutter side):
 - Some theme and data adjustment will be applied.
 (75%)
 - Fetched days data will be fixed.
+- Fetched days data will be fixed.

 Backend (Django & RestAPI):
 - Data will be refreshed every 15 minute from API.